 Alaska has some of the highest closing costs in the United States.
 Let’s put this in perspective.
 The median home price in Alaska is $358,700.
 So, the closing costs for seller in Alaska typically range from $28,696 to $35,870.
 And, closing costs for buyer in Alaska can amount to $17,935- $21,522.

-» How Much are Closing Costs in Alaska: Here’s everything you need to know about the closing costs in Alaska for buyers and sellers.
+» How Much are Closing Cost in Alaska: Here’s everything you need to know about the closing costs in Alaska for buyers and sellers.

 How to Lower Closing Costs for Seller in Alaska?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in Alaska.
+If you are putting your house on the market, here are some ways you can reduce the cost of selling property in Alaska.